-Next Generation Technologies Fund – Formal Mathematical Modelling Environment (Medium priority) (expired)
+Next Generation Technologies Fund – Formal Mathematical Modelling Environment (Medium priority) (closed)

 Defence is rife with systems with critical properties that must be satisfied to ensure safety, security or mission-suitability.
 A regime of accreditation as `fit for purpose’ has been developed which incorporates evaluation aimed to be commensurate with the level of assurance required.
 It is widely-understood that the highest levels of assurance require a formal mathematical analysis of the system and its properties.
 However, this can be quite difficult to achieve in practice: current “proof-assistant” technology does not seem to have the appropriate structures to flexibly support large-scale mathematics, let alone engineering.
 The underlying problem seems to be a lack of flexibility in language support at the core of the tools, leading to an inability to support the typical elision and abstraction in engineering developments (of time, uncertainty, probability) in the consequent computational models.